FZJ-INM1-BDA/siibra-explorer/docs/advanced/superimposing_local_files.md

 # Superimposing Local Files

-siibra-explorer experimentally supports overlaying spatial features on top of existing atlas.
+siibra-explorer supports overlaying local files on top of existing atlas.
 They are never uploaded to any server, and are processed locally on your computer/browser.

 !!! info
 	As the files never leave your browser, URL sharing will not include superimposed file.